Cinema of Qatar: Notable Qatari directors and filmmakers

 Ahmed Al-Baker started his career in filmmaking in 2009.
 He wrote, directed and produced his first feature film The Package: Volume 1.
 The film was produced in Doha by the film production company Innovation Production, which was co-founded by Ahmed Al-Baker along with his peers.
 Interested in sci-fi horror and thriller genres, Ahmed created Lockdown: Red Moon Escape and the TV series Medinah.
 Al-Baker was supervisor of the opening ceremony of the 2022 FIFA World Cup.

 AlJawhara Al-Thani's (a.k.a.
 A.J.
 Al-Thani) love for movies was sparked when she first watched Star Wars at the age of six.
 AJ's journey as a filmmaker began when she participated in a filmmaking workshop offered by the Doha Film Institute, and since then she had continuously developed her skill as a filmmaker with DFI's support.
 AJ's first short film Kashta (2016) won Best Narrative award at Ajyal's Made in Qatar section.
 She is currently developing the script for her feature film Khuzama, a film about a Bedouin girl who embarks on an adventure far away from home.

+Noor Al-Nasr is a Qatari filmmaker who obtained her bachelor’s in Graphic Design at VCUQ and MA at SCAD University in Atlanta, GA.
+She has always been interested in art and has participated in numerous exhibitions focusing on storytelling and filmmaking.
+Her shorts were part of many editions of the Ajyal Film Festival in Doha and the Cannes Film Festival in 2015 and 2016.
+‘Sanad’, which she wrote and directed, is her latest work.

 Hamida AlKuwari's career in filmmaking started when she made her first short film 15 Heartbeats (2011) which premiered at Doha Tribeca Film Festival.
 Her second short film Elevate (2017) tackles the troublesome relationship between a Qatari women, and her maid.
 Hamida is currently working on her first feature film documentary, To The Ends of the Earth which documents an environmental expedition to Antarctica.
 Having worked on this film, Hamida became the first Qatari woman to visit Antarctica.

 Hend Fakhroo's first short film His Name (2012) documented a friendship between a Qatari woman and a cleaner.
 Hend's second short film, The Waiting Room (2016) also explored a friendship between two women who come from different backgrounds.
 The film screened at various festivals including the Ajyal Youth Film Festival, Beirut International Film Festival, and Malmö Arab Film Festival.
 Hend is working on her first feature film.

 Amal Al-Muftah started making films in high school.
 She made her first short film Al Kora (2013) during an introductory filmmaking workshop at DFI.
 Amal's second film was a documentary called Al Hamali (2014), which gained more than 100 thousand views on YouTube in less than one week.
 Amal resumed her work on fiction films with Smicha (2016), and Sh'hab (2018).
 Both of those films won the Best Narrative at Ajyal's Made in Qatar section.